Chat with us in Facebook Messenger. Find out what's happening in the world as it unfolds.

 To keep the caipirinhas from ending the night before it gets started, you can take some food breaks, say, penne sautéed in pesto sauce or grilled fish filet.

 Rio Scenarium, Rua Do Lavradio 20, Rio de Janeiro, State of Rio de Janeiro 20230-070 Brazil; +55 21 3147 9005

 Casa da Matriz

-One of the originators of the Rio club scene, Casa da Matriz, or Matrix House, has been a hip home for all-night scenesters since the 1990s.
+One of the originators of the Rio club scene, Casa da Matriz, or Matrix House, has been a hip home for students and all-night scenesters since the 1990s.

-Lodged in the Botafogo district, Casa da Matriz has an arty vibe, with a colorful decor and various environment spaces.
+Lodged in the Botafogo district, Casa da Matriz has an arty, casual vibe, with colorful decor and various unique spaces.

 The music lineup ranges from deejays to live performances, from the Mad Professor to Joao Brasil, as well as indie karaoke sessions on Thursdays.

 Casa Da Matriz, Rua Henrique De Novaes 107, Rio de Janeiro, State of Rio de Janeiro 22281-050 Brazil; +55 21 2226 9691

-The neighborhood bar, or botequim, is the Carioca version of the British pub, a place where the neighborhood comes to imbibe and unburden.
+The neighborhood bar, or botequim, is the Carioca version of the British pub, a place where the locals comes to imbibe and unburden.